Getting My CHL: The Cost to Carry a Concealed Handgun

 @MJTM They were getting into all kinds of things: conflict resolution, gun types, etc. Ironically, they didn’t teach me how to conceal my weapon.
 They just said buy a holster.

-7. Avatar Plantingourpennies says:
+7. Plantingourpennies says:

 Even without a carry permit, guns can be quite a pricey habit.
 Mr. PoP easily spends $500 or so per year going to the range, and has been talking about getting his carry permit in order to make traveling to and from the range less of a hassle.